How I Identify

 My lived experience is through the body of a white (mainly of Irish, German, and Polish descent) cis-gender woman born into a middle class family in the suburbs of Pennsylvania.
 My lived experience is through a body that’s sensitive to energy, emotions, touch, and the cycles of nature.
 My lived experience is social, outgoing, in the world; as well as introspective, contemplative, reflective.

 My lived experience through choice is of spiritual seeking, multicultural connection, and service; full of learning, color, and Guidance.
-My lived experience is queer and transcendental of form as a spiritual being having a human experience.
+My lived experience is queer as a bi/pansexual human, and transcendental of form as a spiritual being having a human experience.

-My professional experience and source of passion is in international sustainable development and sociology.
+My professional experience is in international sustainable development and sociology.
 Think UN, nonprofit world.
 I like to be practical!
-Use applied social science and a whole-systems approach to figure out how to address things poverty, gender inequality, and climate change.
+Use applied social science and a whole-systems approach to figure out how to address things like poverty, gender inequality, and climate change.

 What does your story hold?